mozzius/arbitra/docs/Arbitra.md

             return null
         }
         var fullchain = JSON.parse(data)
-        // get the first key in the object
+        // get the origin block
-        // doesn't matter if it's best it just needs to be valid for (var best in fullchain) {
+        // as there is nothing under it to be wrong for (var best in fullchain) {
-            // this is the fastest way of getting the first key
-            // even if it's kind of messy looking
-            // Object.keys(fullchain)[0] puts the whole object into memory break
+            if (fullchain[best].parent === genesis) {
+                break
             }
+        }
+        if (typeof best !== 'undefined' && fullchain[best].parent === genesis) {
             // iterates through the fullchain
             for (var key in fullchain) {
                 // larger height the better
                 if (fullchain[key].height > fullchain[best].height) {
                     var candidate = true
                     // iterate down the chain to see if you can reach the bottom
                     // if the parent is undefined at any point it is not part of the main chain
                     // run out of time for a more efficient method var current = key
                     var parent
-                while (fullchain[current].parent !== '0000000000000000000000000000000000000000000000000000000000000000') {
-                    parent = fullchain[current].parent
-                    if (typeof fullchain[parent] !== 'undefined') {
-                        current = parent
-                    } else {
-                        candiate = false
-                    }
-                }
-                if (candidate) {
-                    best = key
-                }
-            // otherwise, if they're the same pick the oldest one } else if (fullchain[key].height === fullchain[best].height) {
-                if (fullchain[key].time < fullchain[best].time) {
-                    // see other comments
-                    var candidate = true
-                    var current = key
                     while (fullchain[current].parent !== '0000000000000000000000000000000000000000000000000000000000000000') {
                         parent = fullchain[current].parent
                         if (typeof fullchain[parent] !== 'undefined') {